What is a software patch, and why should I take time out of my busy day to install one?

 We get it; software patching can be annoying.
 You’re at your desk, typing away and finding a rhythm to your work when BAM!
 An insistent little pop-up materializes on your desktop, demanding you stop to install an update and restart your PC.

-As frustrating as it may be, take it from us: Install software updates as soon as the manufacturer issues them.
-Here are a few reasons why:
+As frustrating as it may be, heed our advice: Install software updates as soon as the manufacturer issues them.
+There is a long list of good reasons to install patches right away, but here are our top 3:

 1. More features and improved functionality